Steve Biko: Commemoration

 Biko was commemorated in several artworks after his death.
-Gerard Sekoto, a South African artist based in France, produced Homage to Steve Biko in 1978, and another South African artist, Peter Stopforth, included a work entitled The Interrogators in his 1979 exhibition.
+Gerard Sekoto, a South African artist based in France, produced Homage to Steve Biko in 1978, and another South African artist, Paul Stopforth, included a work entitled The Interrogators in his 1979 exhibition.
 A triptych, it depicted the three police officers implicated in Biko's death.
 Kenya released a commemorative postage stamp featuring Biko's face.

 Biko's death also inspired several songs, including from artists outside South Africa such as Tom Paxton and Peter Hammill.
 The English singer-songwriter Peter Gabriel released "Biko" in tribute to him, which was a hit single in 1980, and was banned in South Africa soon after.
 Along with other anti-apartheid music, the song helped to integrate anti-apartheid themes into Western popular culture.
 Biko's life was also commemorated through theatre.
 The inquest into his death was dramatised as a play, The Biko Inquest, first performed in London in 1978; a 1984 performance was directed by Albert Finney and broadcast on television.
 Anti-apartheid activists used Biko's name and memory in their protests; in 1979, a mountaineer climbed the spire of Grace Cathedral in San Francisco to unfurl a banner with the names of Biko and imprisoned Black Panther Party leader Geronimo Pratt on it.

 Following apartheid's collapse, Woods raised funds to commission a bronze statue of Biko from Naomi Jacobson.
 It was erected outside the front door of city hall in East London on the Eastern cape, opposite a statue commemorating British soldiers killed in the Second Boer War.
 Over 10,000 people attended the monument's unveiling in September 1997.
 In the following months it was vandalised several times; in one instance it was daubed with the letters "AWB", an acronym of the Afrikaner Weerstandsbeweging, a far-right Afrikaner paramilitary group.
 In 1997, the cemetery where Biko was buried was renamed the Steve Biko Garden of Remembrance.
 The District Six Museum also held an exhibition of artwork marking the 20th anniversary of his death by examining his legacy.